siddhiparkar151992/ConnectIn-social-network/README.md

 # ConnectIn
-Connect in a social networking for Professional people to connect with people in profile and share their success story through storyline
+Connect is a social networking for Professional people to connect with people in profile and share their success story through storyline